d4rc0d3x/shellpedia/README.md

 I'll try to keep the list of shells as upda to date as possible, following my availability.

+# New Shells

+This is intended to be a FREE COMMUNITY Project, so feel free to send me new shells in many languages to be tested and added to the project.
+Please, send information as such the ones below (Shell Information Structure) if possible to make my life a little bit easier.

+Thanks.

 # Shell Information Structure